AnnaDobrucki/Portfolio-Project-3/README.md

 ## Project Goals
+When beginning to build this game I wanted to set out some straightforward goals to help with both building the code from the ground up, as well as things to aim for.
+I came up with the following:

 * To validate players choices through out.
 * To show where and how a player went right or wrong.